sanghviharshit/custom-add-user/custom-user-new/README.txt

 * Initial release.

 == Upgrade Notice ==

+= 0.1.2 =
+* To restrict usernames as email address in configurable list of domains.

 = 0.1.1 =
 * To make it more reliable against future core updates.